Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 9. Seal off your chimney

-If you want to keep raccoons off your roof, you should seal off your chimney.
+If you want to keep raccoons off of your roof, you should seal off your chimney.
 This dark, tight space may not seem inviting to us, but to raccoon mothers, this is the dream maternity ward.

 Yep, that’s right.
 The most common reason a raccoon would want to enter your chimney is to give birth in it.